Eating With Old Silverware

 Silverware is cutlery that is made of silver.
 In Western countries, silverware includes a knife, a spoon, a fork, and eating implements like a knork, a spork, and a spife—combinations of all the earlier mentioned cutlery.

-Many are still collecting silverware, and some of them are asking if it is safe to eat using the old silverware they have.
+Many are still collecting silverware, and some ask if it is safe to eat using the old silverware they have.

 Is it safe to eat with old silverware?
 Yes, silver is considered safe to use for drinking and eating.
-In fact, you can eat silver.
+You can eat silver.
 But, check your antique silverware for lead, as it can cause health problems.
 Those that are hallmarked, though, are rarely alloyed with lead.

 Your question regarding the safety of using old silverware will be answered in this post.